secretGeek/today-i-learned-staging/mercurial/migrate_from_mercurial_to_git.md

 Also -- this should return some help for it...

 	hg help hggit

+says:

+	hggit extension - push and pull from a Git server

+	This extension lets you communicate (push and pull) with a Git server... etc.

 ## Write down the source and the target